 It is possible to demonstrate that you had no knowledge that a misrepresentation was made.
 For example, you can point out that you were not aware that your birth documents were fraudulent because you relied on family members abroad to obtain them.
 This could negate the “willful” element of the crime and could be a solid defense.

 However, willfulness is a state of mind and it may prove difficult to convince a skeptical immigration official with broad discretion that you, in fact, did not know of the falsity.
-Accordingly, an adept advocate from Sam Shihab & Associates can help you effectively present your case.
+Accordingly, an adept advocate from Shihab Burke, LLC, Attorneys At Law can help you effectively present your case.

 2. Providing Proper Documentation